dmae97/roblex-studio-mcp-server/README.md

 - **Tasks not executing in priority order**: Ensure priorities are set correctly
 - **Concurrency not taking effect**: Check if concurrency was updated after server start
 - **Queue statistics showing incorrect values**: Restart the server to reset statistics

+### Claude Desktop Connection Issues

+- **Failed to connect**: Ensure the server is running and the correct URL is used
+- **SSE connection drops**: Check for network issues and firewall settings
+- **No response from Claude**: Verify the session ID is being correctly passed in requests
+- **Heartbeat failures**: Check server logs for connection issues

 Logs are saved in `logs/`:
 - `combined.log`: all logs